carpentries-incubator/high-dimensional-analysis-in-python/_episodes/01-Intro-High-Dimensional-Data.md

 > {:.solution}
 {:.challenge}

-> How many dimensions would there be if the film was longer, or shorter?
+> ## Exercise: How many dimensions would there be if the film was longer, or shorter?
 > > ## Solution:
 > > 1.
 The number of dimensions would NOT change.
 > > 2.
 There would simply be a greater or fewer number of 'observations'
 > {:.solution}
 {:.challenge}

-> How many dimensions would there be if the film was in color?
+> ## Exercise: How many dimensions would there be if the film was in color?
 > > ## Solution:
 > > 4 dimensions
 > > There is an extra dimension per observation now.